Here’s What $2,500 Gets You for Exterior House Painting in 2025

 A small increase in cost delivers big value

 For $2,500, hiring pros gives reliability—no hidden hassles or surprise costs.
+Many residential and commercial painting companies also offer dual-service quotes for full interior and exterior plans, depending on your needs.

 9. Final Takeaways